Ready to submit your paper?

 We’ve created this checklist to help you make sure that you don’t miss anything important, both in writing and preparing your paper, and when you’re using a submission system.
 This can speed up the submission process and avoid potential obstacles in receiving a decision from the journal editor(s).

-Is your article a good fit for the target journal?
+Is your article a good fit for your target journal?

 Check by reading the aims and scope of the journal, and look at recently published articles.